Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 Why that becomes a problem

-If the assessment is weak, the programming built on top of it often becomes weak too.
-In exams, that hurts marks.
-In real teaching, that hurts decision quality.
+If the assessment is weak, the programming built on top of it is often weak too.
+In exams, that affects marks.
+In real teaching, it affects decision quality, client confidence, and progression logic.

-Most students do not need more confidence first.
-They need clearer eyes first.
-They need to become more reliable at locating landmarks, observing alignment, and explaining what they are seeing before they start making bigger programming decisions.
+What many students actually need: not more blind confidence, but clearer eyes.
+They need to become more reliable at locating landmarks, observing alignment, and explaining what they are seeing before they make bigger programming decisions.

 What PARW covers